arthurtheuer/scientific_computing/numerical_integration/README.md

 Re-running the code in this notebook requires an installation of Python 3 and the libraries mentioned above.
 No external files are needed.

 ## Usage
 The notebooks are annotated and self-explanatory.
-The implementation of the integration methods was realized using `numpy` and heavily relies on array slicing, leading highly efficient computation compared to more naive approaches.
+The implementation of the integration methods was realized using `numpy` and heavily relies on array slicing, leading to highly efficient computation compared to more naive approaches.

 ## Graphical output
 <img src="output/convergence_order.png" alt="Convergence order plot of different integration methods">